aJkal-abdulmoiz/README/README.md

 ## 🚀👨‍ About me

-Hey 👋 My name is Abdul Moiz and I am a computer science student at Air University, Islamabad.
-My Passion is Information Security and Cyber Security.
+Hey 👋 My name is Abdul Moiz and I am a computer science student at Air UniveHey 👋 My name is Abdul Moiz, and I am a computer science student at Air University, Islamabad.
+My Passion is Data, I LIV3 4 DATA.

-I love to Bring Inovation in Technology and Use of Machine Learning in Information Security.
+I love to Bring Innovation in every project and Use of Futuristic tools in Software Development that prove beneficial for both user and developers.

-I have gained expertise in software development and Information Security through projects and internships..
+I have gained expertise in WEB development and Information Security through courses, projects and internships.

-I am a fast learner and fond of future technology.I stay up to date with the latest trends and developments in the field of computer science.
+I am a fast learner and fond of future technology.
+I stay up to date with the latest trends and developments in the field of computer science.

-Apart from this I have great Interest in Smartphones and particularly Iphones, I just love to Jail-Break Iphones and do insane modifications in them from using Cydia or scripts to cutomize them to make them support non-supporting andriod features I am fond of doing modifications in software of Smartphones.(rooting androids piece of Cake)-
+ I have great Interest in Web Development, I have great Skills in Front end development and converting any IMAGE, PDF , SKETCH , PSD, Figma, WordPress or any other format to HTML CSS JS Code.

+I enjoy Creating custom Websites for clients that have a unique idea for their website pages.

+ I am fond of doing modifications in software of Smartphones.

 ## 🛠️ My Skills